 Complete the Umbrella Hub Arrangement Application

-CDC will begin accepting applications for new umbrella hub arrangements after May 1, 2021.
-For more information on becoming an umbrella hub organization, please contact CDC through CDC’s National DPP Customer Service Center.
+For guidance on becoming an umbrella hub organization and to access the application, please visit the CDC’s National Diabetes Prevention Program Umbrella Hub Arrangements Guidance and Application page on their National DPP Customer Service Center.
 For more information on becoming a subsidiary in an umbrella hub arrangement, please contact your state health department.

 Role of Public Health and Medicaid